xvaara/openresty-debian/README.md

 ## Usage

 Run ```./build``` from the project root.
 When it completes you'll have a deb in ```./artifacts```.
-Note that you'll need to have a functional docker installation.

 ## Changelog by @nullivex
 * Port Dockerfile to traditional bash script as an alternate to Dockerfile build.